 The PPDU is an HE TB PPDU where the RXVECTOR parameter BSS_COLOR is the BSS color of the BSS with which the STA is associated and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP to which it is associated.

-The PPDU is a VHT PPDU where the RXVECTOR parameter PARTIAL_AID is the BSSID[39:47] of the BSS with which the STA is associated and the RXVECTOR parameter GROUP_ID is 0.
+The PPDU is a VHT PPDU where the RXVECTOR parameter PARTIAL_AID is the BSSID[39:47] of the BSS with which the STA is associated or the BSSID of any BSS that is a member of the same multiple BSSID set as the BSS of which the STA is a member or the BSSID of any BSS that is identified as a co-located BSS (see 27.2.7 (Co-Located BSS)) and the RXVECTOR parameter GROUP_ID is 0.

 The PPDU is a PPDU with:

-An A-MPDU including TA or RA equal to either the BSSID of the BSS with which the STA is associated or the BSSID of any BSS of a multiple BSSID set that the STA's associated BSS belongs to and,
+An A-MPDU including TA or RA equal to either the BSSID of the BSS with which the STA is associated or the BSSID of any BSS of a multiple BSSID set that the STA's associated BSS belongs to or the BSSID of any BSS that is identified as a co-located BSS (see 27.2.7 (Co-Located BSS)) and,

 The RA is not the individual MAC address of the STA or the group address(es) of the STA